Julio Peris Brell: Life

 The pintura costumbrista style, that had rooted in the central years of the 19th century and principles of the 20th century, receives new shades with the influence of Vicente Blasco Ibáñez in the world of the art, with his novels he gives another perfection of the rural world, different like the vision of the static costumbrism.
 But Peris Brell impregnates of landscapes all the compositions with a subtle costumbrist shade, giving a special effect to the spectator.

 In 1923 he presents 31 works in the exhibition 'Manifestación de Arte Valenciano', celebrated in the palace of the Buen Retiro in Madrid, dedicating to him a room.
 The 10 August his friend and teacher Joaquín Sorolla dies.

 In 1924 he displays in the National Exhibition of Fine Arts, his works 'A plena luz' and ‘Barraca valenciana'.
 He participates in the Exhibition of Spanish Artists, organized in Buenos Aires in 1925 by Alejandro Pardiñas Cabré.

 He begins to participate regularly in the Imperium Galery from 1926.
 On 6 December a group of friends pay a tribute to him in the Victoria's Spas.

 In 1928 the Real Academy of Fine Arts of San Carlos chooses him academic of number.
 He achieves a great success in the exhibitions organized by the Circle of Fine Arts, as well as in the exhibition 'Pintura Catalana de Grans Mestres del segle XIX'’ (Catalan Painting of Great Teachers of the 19th Century) organized in Barcelona by Galeries Laietanes in 1931.
 The same year, the Provincial Delegation of Valencia names him jury for the oppositions of the painting pension.

 In 1933 it concurs to 'Exposició d'Artistes Valencians Reunits'(Exhibition of Reunited Valencian Artists), organized by the gallery Emporium, in the traditional exhibition of the July's Fair, organized by the Circle of Fine Arts; and in the exhibition of painting and sculpture organized by the Industrial and Mercantile Federation of Valencia.

 It participates in the Regional Exhibition of Fine Arts of 1934.
 This same year returns to be named member court for the painting pension summoned by the Provincial Delegation of Valencia.

-It concurs with very great success, from the public and of the critic, to III the Regional Exhibition of Fine Arts (1935) organized by the Circle of Fine Arts and sponsored by the City council of Valencia.
-By popular voting the medal of the newspaper 'La Voz Valenciana' is granted to him.
+It concurs with success, from the public and of the critic, to III the Regional Exhibition of Fine Arts (1935) organized by the Circle of Fine Arts and sponsored by the City council of Valencia.
+By popular voting, the medal of the newspaper 'La Voz Valenciana' is granted to him.

 He concurs to the Exhibition 'Pro Milicies', in the Literary University, organized by Alliance of Intellectuals in Defense of the Culture in 1936, and sponsored by the Popular Athenian of Valencia.

 The Prat gallery organizes in his honor an anthological exhibition of his works in 1943.
 In 1944 he concurs to the Exhibition of Flowers and Still lifes, organized by the Circle of Fine Arts of Valencia and to the collective exhibition of painters in the Mateu's Gallery.
 The 19 December pass away in their address of the Ciscar Street in Valencia.